settlej/ACI_Ops/README.md

 This program fully supports Python2 and will be updated to Python3 when ACI's internal platform migrates from Python2.</br></br>
 The entire program uses Python2 Standard Library!  </br><b>No 3rd party modules to import and update!</b></br>
 Program can run on Windows, Mac, and Linux.</br></br>
 Can be ran on local computer or on APIC itself.
-If on the APIC you can store the program in you home directory.</br>
+If on the APIC you can store the program in your home directory.</br>
 # New Features!
 1.)
 Picture showing interfaces like available in GUI with colors reflecting interface status, role, errors</br>
 2.)
 Show recent ports down</br>